Dholt2132/Daniel_Holt_DSTA_LABS/README.md

 Some of the examples we saw in DSTA lab classes

 ### The list of Examples we saw in class:
-1. The Brexit Voting areas
+1. The Brexit Voting lab
 2.
 3.
 4.